Kansas vs Arkansas Players to Watch - Second Round

 Top Players to Watch: Kansas vs. Arkansas - Second Round

-The Kansas Jayhawks and the Arkansas Razorbacks are set to square off in the second round of the NCAA tournament on Saturday at Wells Fargo Arena, with a tip-off time of 5:15 PM ET.
-When these two squads hit the hardwood, Jalen Wilson and Anthony Black are two players to watch.
+When the Kansas Jayhawks and Arkansas Razorbacks square off in the second round of the NCAA tournament at Wells Fargo Arena on Saturday at 5:15 PM ET, Jalen Wilson and Anthony Black will be two of the top players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.